 Measuring Your Link Building Efforts

-Regardless of what strategies you employ – whether it’s developing interesting content, creating shareable guides, or working with other websites to build links with minimal penalization – it’s always important to measure the return on your investment.
+Regardless of your content strategy – whether developing interesting content, creating shareable guides, or working with other websites to build links with minimal penalization – it’s always important to measure the return on your investment.
 A few things to keep an eye out for when measuring the success of any given link building campaign include:

-- Your follow to nofollow link ratio.
-You want more follow than nofollow back links.
+- Your do-follow to no-follow link ratio.
+You want more do-follow than no-follow backlinks.

 - The relevance of the websites linking back to you.
 Relevance matters – if a seemingly unrelated page links back to you, that’s of little value for your ability to rank in a given niche.

-- The domain authority of the websites linking back to you.
+- The domain authority of the websites that link back to you.
 Higher authority means more quality.